Outsourcing Customer Service: 10 Best Practices

 1. Clearly Define Service Requirements

-As you talk to different outsourcing partners, make sure your customer service needs, expectations, and performance standards are perfectly understood.
-This helps your prospective outsourcing partners understand what will be expected of them and their teams as well as provide tailored solutions for your needs.
-The last thing you want is to put time and effort into a partnership with a team that isn’t able to meet your customer service goals.
+As you talk to different offshore outsourcing partners, make sure your customer service needs, expectations, and performance standards are perfectly understood.
+This lets potential partners know what you expect and helps them create custom solutions for you.
+You don’t want to waste time on a team that can’t meet your service goals.

 3. Establish Strong Communication Channels

 Open communication channels greatly reduce the time it takes to correct problems.
-Routine meetings can help small customer-service issues get resolved before they turn into big ones.
+Regular meetings can ensure that minor customer service issues are addressed before they escalate into major problems.

 4. Set Clear Service-Level Agreements (SLAs)

-At the same time, don’t hold your outsourcing partner to standards that are unrealistic or impossible.
+But also, be fair and avoid setting unrealistic expectations for your outsourcing partner.
 No company will be able to deliver perfection.
 Make sure that the SLAs are reachable, and both parties will be happy.

 5. Prioritize Data Security and Privacy

-Make sure your outsourcing partner prioritizes data security and privacy.
+Ensure your outsourcing partner puts data security and privacy first.
 What are their internal practices around security and privacy?
 Are they able to adapt to the measures you’ll put in place to secure your customers’ private information?
-The customer service department has access to a lot of customer data.
-The last thing anyone wants to do is announce a data breach to their customers.
+The customer service team handles a lot of personal data.
+No one wants to tell their customers about a data breach.

 6. Invest in Comprehensive Training

 Some of the most popular departments to outsource include IT and customer support operations.
-Both of these departments require in-depth knowledge of the company and its products/services.
-You’ll need to invest in comprehensive training to get your outsourcing partner up to speed.
+These departments need to know your company and what it offers inside out.
+Plan on thorough training to bring your outsourcing partner up to par.
 You can expect them to do internal training as well, but providing training yourself is the quickest way to ensure quality customer service.

 As you’re monitoring calls, interactions, and metrics, don’t hesitate to provide training to correct any issues with poor customer service as you see them.
 You might ask your outsourcing partner to provide training for specific call center agents and new agents, assuming you’re confident in their level of knowledge.